Family Leave Overview

 • The employee should have been employed with that particular employer for at least 12 months.

-If a worker is eligible for family medical leave, that employee can take up to 12 workweeks in a 12-month period of unpaid leave.
+If a worker is eligible for family medical leave, they can take up to 12 workweeks of unpaid leave within a 12-month period.
 Employees may also take intermittent FMLA leave or work reduced schedules if their employer agrees under certain circumstances.
 Do you qualify for FMLA leave under these circumstances?
-If you do qualify and your employer denies your request, we may be able to help.
-Call now at (310) 997-4431 to schedule a free consultation with our Los Angeles employment law firm.
+If you qualify and your employer denies your request, we may be able to assist you.
+Call now to schedule a free consultation with a family leave lawyer in Los Angeles.

 Workers may take a period of leave under the Family Medical Leave Act for reasons covered by FMLA.
 Some employers may require you to use your paid time off before using, or to cover some of, the FMLA leave.
 Common qualifying conditions protected by family medical leave laws include: